ZiyuHe404/ZiyuHe404.github.io/_personalllm/about.md

 The assistant will be built using:
 - State-of-the-art language models
-- Specialized quantum physics knowledge base
+- Specialized physics knowledge base
 - Interactive web interface

 ## Development Timeline